-H-1B Application Procedure and Packet
+H-1B Application Procedure

 The International Student & Scholar Services Office (ISSS) at Georgia State University has prepared the information below to assist hiring departments at Georgia State University with the process of preparing an H-1B petition for adjudication by the U.S. Citizenship & Immigration Services (USCIS) for foreign national employees.